Neural Machine Translation in Linear Time

 \section{Model Comparison}

-In this section we analyze the properties of various previously and currently introduced neural translation models.
-For the sake of a more complete analysis, we also consider two recurrent variants in the ByteNet family of architectures, which we do not evaluate in the experiments.
+In this section we analyze the properties of various previously introduced neural translation models as well as the ByteNet family of models.
+For the sake of a more complete analysis, we include two recurrent ByteNet variants (which we do not evaluate in the experiments).